Proofs of Proof-of-Stake with Sublinear Complexity: Experiments

 \pgfplotsset{ myexp1plt/.style={ nodes near coords, point meta=explicit symbolic, visualization depends on={value \thisrow{style}\as\mystyle}, every node near coord/.append style={font= ,\mystyle}, }, }

-The average time-to-completion (TTC) and total communication bandwidth (TCB) required by the different light client constructions per bootstrapping occurrence is plotted in Figure~\ref{fig:experiment-experiment-1} for varying internal parameters (batch sizes $b$ for \expLClegend and \expOLClegend; Merkle tree degrees $d$ for \expSLClegend) and varying execution horizons (from $5$ to $30$ years).
+The average time-to-completion (TTC) and total communication bandwidth (TCB) required by the different light client constructions per bootstrapping occurrence is plotted in Fig.~\ref{fig:experiment-experiment-1} for varying internal parameters (batch sizes $b$ for \expLClegend and \expOLClegend; Merkle tree degrees $d$ for \expSLClegend) and varying execution horizons (from $5$ to $30$ years).
 Pareto-optimal TTC and TCB are achieved for $b$ and $d$ resulting `at the tip' of the `L-shaped' plot.
 For instance, for $10$ years execution, \expLClegend, \expOLClegend and \expSLClegend achieve Pareto-optimal TTC/TCB for $b\approx200$, $b\approx500$, and $d\approx100$, respectively.
 Evidently, across a wide parameter range, \expOLClegend and \expSLClegend vastly outperform \expLClegend in both metrics; \eg, for $10$ years execution and Pareto-optimal parameters, $9\times$ in TTC, and $180\times$ in TCB.
 In this setting, \expSLClegend has similar TTC as \expOLClegend, and $3\times$ lower TCB ($5\times$ lower TCB for $30$ years).
+For a closed-form expression describing the trade-off between latency and bandwidth, and the optimal choice of tree degree see Tas et al.~\cite{lazylight}.

-The fact that both \expLClegend and \expOLClegend have TCB linear in the execution horizon, is readily apparent from Figure~\ref{fig:experiment-experiment-1}.
+The fact that both \expLClegend and \expOLClegend have TCB linear in the execution horizon, is readily apparent from Fig.~\ref{fig:experiment-experiment-1}.
 The linear TTC is visible for \expLClegend, but not very pronounced for \expOLClegend, due to the concretely low proportionality constant.
 In comparison, \expSLClegend shows barely any dependence of TTC or TCB on the execution horizon, hinting at the (exponentially better) logarithmic dependence.
-To contrast the asymptotics, we plot average TTC as a function of exponentially increasing execution horizon in Figure~\ref{fig:experiment-experiments-23} for \expOLClegend and \expSLClegend with internal parameters $b=20$ and $d=2$, respectively.
+To contrast the asymptotics, we plot average TTC as a function of exponentially increasing execution horizon in Fig.~\ref{fig:experiment-experiments-23} for \expOLClegend and \expSLClegend with internal parameters $b=20$ and $d=2$, respectively.
 Note that these are not Pareto-optimal parameters, but chosen here for illustration purposes.
-Clearly, TTC for \expOLClegend is linear in the execution horizon (plotted in Figure~\ref{fig:experiment-experiments-23} on an exponential scale), while for \expSLClegend it is logarithmic.
+Clearly, TTC for \expOLClegend is linear in the execution horizon (plotted in Fig.~\ref{fig:experiment-experiments-23} on an exponential scale), while for \expSLClegend it is logarithmic.